AlvaDuan/AlvaDuan.github.io/index.md

 <h2 class="title">WELCOME</h2>
 <div class="container">
   <div class="text">
-  I'm Jie Duan, a Ph.D.
-Candidate in the Department of Economics at the National University of Singapore.
-My primary focus is on Macro Labor, exploring the mismatch in the labor market and seeking to understand its origins and features.
-Additionally, I have a keen interest in (Applied) International Trade.
+My name is Jie Duan, and I am currently a Ph.D.
+Candidate in the Department of Economics at the National University of Singapore (NUS).
+My research primarily focuses on Macro Labor, where I study the mismatch in the labor market and aim to identify its origins and features.
+Furthermore, I am also passionate about investigating the heterogeneities of employment stabilities in the labor market.
+Apart from my research in Macro Labor, I have a keen interest in (Applied) International Trade.

   </div>
   <div class="image">